UCL/ADMUR/cran-comments.md

 * Added three toy datasets.
 * New section in guide, exploring further models.
 * Substantial improvement in the area breaking algorithm, total rebuild of convertParsCPL().
-* Added a Cauchy model, as a Gaussian model is the devil's work.
-Real data from single events have long tails.
+* Added a Cauchy model.
 * Added a sigmoidal model.
-Earth-related systems (e.g. climate) should be expected to oscillate.
 * Added a Gaussian model.
 * Added checkData()
 * Cleaner mathematical formulae in manuals, using mathjaxr